In the 1973 classic Time, Pink Floyd member David Gilmour eloquently states how time can slip away, working against us if we aren’t careful:

 Susan saves $50,000 over her lifetime.
 Bill saves $150,000 over his lifetime – and he didn’t begin until 10 years after Susan – when he realized that he needed to spend less money on partying.
 What does this mean for their retirement?
 Astonishingly, Susan will have over $60,000 more than Bill, who saved three times as much.

 Now consider Chris, who started saving right away, and didn’t stop until he retired.
 By saving $50,000 more than his college friend over the course of his career, he ended up with over $1 million – nearly double both of his classmates.

 Of course, this is all just a thought experiment – in real life, each of the three would like have different incomes, different amounts of debt, and different life circumstances.
 Nevertheless – the choices they made rippled through the years until washing ashore in retirement.

 The Bottom Line

 Time moves quickly, and it’s easy to let it move you forward without being aware of what you’re leaving behind.
 If you aren’t saving, start now.
 If you’ve been considering putting away a little more, start now.
+It doesn’t matter how much, how often or where – just start.
 Review your savings strategy on a regular basis – the difference could be hundreds of thousands at retirement, when you need it most.

 What do you think?
 How have you overcome financial challenges to continue saving?
 Comment below!